-To arrange a general library introduction or a workshop to meet the specific needs of a class, select from the links below to contact the appropriate library or department.
+To arrange a customized library instruction session to meet the specific needs of a class select from the links below to contact the appropriate library or department.
+Please use the Book a Librarian request if you wish to set up an individual research consultation.

 - Thomas Cooper Library.
 (Humanities, Sciences, Social Sciences, Government Information, Maps)